-- X1 -- The left (default) vertical dotted line.
-It can be manually moved to any horizontal position on the screen. - X2 -- The right (default) vertical dotted line.
-It can be manually moved to any horizontal position on the screen. - X1- X2 -- The difference between X1 and X2.
-After this option is selected, changing the value will move both X1 and X2 simultaneously.
+- X1 The left (default) vertical dotted line.
+It can be manually moved to any horizontal position on the screen. - X2 The right (default) vertical dotted line.
+It can be manually moved to any horizontal position on the screen. - X1- X2 The difference between X1 and X2.
+After this option is selected, turning the universal knob will move both X1 and X2 simultaneously.

-Y (vertical) -- Horizontal dotted lines that measure vertical voltage or current (depending on the unit of the selected channel).
+Y (vertical) - Horizontal dotted lines that measure vertical voltage or current (depending on the unit of the selected channel).
 When the cursor's source is the math function, the units will match the math function.

-- Y1 -- The upper (default) horizontal dotted line.
-It can be manually moved to any vertical position on the screen. - Y2 -- The lower (default) horizontal dotted line.
-It can be manually moved to any vertical position on the screen. - Y1- Y2 -- The difference between Y1 and Y2.
-After this option is selected.
-Change the value to move both Y1 and Y2 simultaneously.
+- Y1 The upper (default) horizontal dotted line.
+It can be manually moved to any vertical position on the screen. - Y2 The lower (default) horizontal dotted line.
+It can be manually moved to any vertical position on the screen. - Y1- Y2 The difference between Y1 and Y2.
+After this option is selected, turn the universal knob to move both Y1 and Y2 simultaneously.